LightForm-group/surfalex_data_explorer/DIC data/readme.md

 The voltage can be converted using the following conversion 1V = 0.5 kN.

 The cross section area of each sample is provided below.
+Sample width and thickness are given in 'mm'.

 sample width thickness
 0-1    5.2    1.52